1983 World Championships in Athletics – Women's 400 metres

 These are the official results of the Women's 400 metres event at the 1983 IAAF World Championships in Helsinki, Finland.
 There were a total number of 35 participating athletes, with five qualifying heats and the final held on Wednesday 10 August 1983.

 Jarmila Kratochvílová in lane 3 spent much of the race chasing Mariya Kulchunova-Pinigina to her outside, while Taťána Kocembová quickly made up the stagger on Rosalyn Bryant between the two Czech teammates.
-Kratochvílová finally made up the stagger on Pinigina in the middle of the final turn and came onto the home stretch barely two metres up on the Soviet and a metre up on her teammate.
+Kratochvílová finally made up the stagger on Pinigina in the middle of the final turn and came onto the home stretch barely two meters up on the Soviet and a meter up on her teammate.
 She widened that to four metres by the finish and Kocembová opened up a similar gap on Pinigina.

 Each of the top four competitors in this race set their lifetime best, Kratochvílová only being beaten once with 1985's still standing world record 47.60 by Marita Koch.
 In addition to Kratochvílová remaining the #2 performer in history, Kocembová is #5, Pinigina is #15.
 Almost forgotten is #56 Gaby Bußmann, still under 50 seconds.